 Cultured coconut yogurt makes a great alternative to dairy-based yogurt: it’s plant-based, lactose-free, easy to digest and rich in antioxidants and probiotics.

 The crunchy and refreshing cucumbers add even more health benefits to this recipe.
 They are low in calories and high in important vitamins, minerals, and antioxidants.
-Research shows that cucumbers may offer several potential health benefits, including weight loss, balanced hydration, digestive regularity, and lower blood sugar levels.

 Creamy, tangy and garlicky, this easy recipe makes one of the best vegan dipping sauces.
 And as you can see, it’s also perfect for making healthy and festive vegan canapes ready in no time!

-Cucumber: the cucumber high water content has a tendency to leach out and that can make the sauce watery.
+The cucumber high water content has a tendency to leach out and that can make the sauce watery.
 To avoid excess water, scoop out seeds and pulp and then make sure you drain and squeeze as much liquid as you can from the grated cucumber.

-Leftovers: how long does tzatziki last?
 This vegan dipping sauce lasts up to 4 days in the fridge, stored in an airtight container.

 If you’re looking for more vegan dipping sauces you might have a look at this amazing beetroot hummus, ready in 5 minutes.
-Or, if you fancy more vegan recipes perfect for a party, don’t miss out this collection of delicious and easy vegan appetizers!
+Or, if you fancy more vegan recipes perfect for a party, don’t miss out on this collection of delicious and easy vegan appetizers!

 If you make this vegan tzatziki, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you! x